KevinMackenzie/OpenCircuitsStatus/designs/Algorithm.md

 ### Log Trimming
 This is a necessary optimization to reduce the amount of space that documents use.
 Transmitting the whole log is expensive because its size is linear in the number of edits, and not necessarily the size of the document.

 The clients need to store a certain amount of the log so they can perform transformations according to an entry's `proposedClock` and `acceptedClock`.
-Determining when a log Entry can be safely deleted is undecideable because of these transformations.
+Determining when a log Entry can be safely deleted is undecidable because of these transformations.
 The simplest heuristic is to keep a limited number of log Entries around and reject proposed entries that would be transformed by deleted entries.
 Practically, this rejects proposed entries by slow clients in high-throughput documents.
 How high the limit is determines how slow clients can be and how high-throughput documents can be and still accept proposed entries.

 The client could keep fewer entries than the server to save memory, but in cases where older entries are required for transformations, the server would have to send the missing entries as well as the new one.